AdaptivMCP/AdaptivMCP/README.md

 # Adaptiv Controller – MCP Server

-This repository is a self-hosted GitHub MCP (Model Context Protocol) server.
+This repository is a self-hosted GitHub MCP (Model Context Protocol) server hosted through Render.com Web Service Python Environment.
 It exposes a safe, engineering-oriented tool surface so an assistant (for example a ChatGPT custom GPT) can work on GitHub repos using normal software practices: branches, diffs, tests/linters, and pull requests.

 ## Health and observability